marin-h/LatindexCSVDownloader/README.md

-# LatindexCSVDownloader
+# Scrap Latindex

-Python script for downloading data from Latindex.org
+* Scrap Latindex by country and publishing type
+* Outputs data as csv